maythazinphyo1/Devops_gp1/use-cases/use-case-8.md

 ### Success End Condition

-A report is available for the HR to check which countries,world,continent,region,district,city are meet the market requirement.
+A report is available for the Department Manager to check which countries,world,continent,region,district,city are meet the market requirement.

 ### Failed End Condition